TIBCOSoftware/snappydata/docs/statistics/vsd/running_vsd.md

 # Installing and Running VSD

 Start the VSD tool, load statistics files, and maintain the view you want on your statistics.

 <a id="install-vsd"></a>
 ## Install VSD

+!!!
+Note

-VSD is a free analysis tool for SnappyData/GemFire/GemStone but is not OSS and not distributed with SnappyData.
-You can find a copy of VSD from [GemTalk Systems VSD](https://gemtalksystems.com/products/vsd/) or [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire).
+	Visual Statistics Display (VSD) is a third-party tool and is not shipped with SnappyData.
+    It is available from [GemTalk Systems](https://gemtalksystems.com/products/vsd/) or [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire) under their own respective licenses.

 You can open the VSD tool by running `bin/vsd` in the installation packages from above.